BetterJS/badjs-acceptor/Readme.md

 #badjs-accpeter

-> Accpeter for badjs, filter log and dispatch to message-queue
+> Accept log by client report, filter log and dispatch to message-queue